Disclaimer: I do not own anything Labyrinth related. I'm just a very obsessed fan girl who likes to write her own "squee" moments!

-"If I agree to this… What can I expect from it?"
+"If I agree to this, what can I expect from it?"
 Sarah asked hesitantly as she stood in front of the King of Goblins.
-He looked as arrogant as ever, standing tall and proud, but somewhere hidden in the deep pools of his mismatched eyes was an underlying passion and an undying certainty.
+He stood tall and proud, arrogant as ever but somewhere hidden in the deep pools of his mismatched eyes was an underlying passion and an undying certainty.

-Sarah waited for more hoping that the Goblin King would have more to offer her than just protection and provisions.
+Sarah waited for more hoping the Goblin King would have more to offer her than just protection and provisions.
 When none came she chewed on his words considering them carefully, so much more could stem from this type of arrangement.
 "What of love?
 Passion?
 Loyalty?
 Companionship?
 Friendship even?"
 Sarah asked him almost pleadingly, pausing humbly between each word.
-His face didn't show any change and she already knew his answer.
+When his face didn't show any change she already knew his answer.

 "I can only offer what I am able to give.
 You will never want and no harm shall come to you."

-Sarah closed her eyes, sighing.
-This was the situation she now found herself in the middle of a cold, December night in her pink flannel pajamas.
+Sarah sighed closing her eyes.
+What a situation to be in especially in the middle of a cold, December night in her pink flannel pajamas.
 She had never been so surprised to see someone in her entire life.
-Especially someone whom she thought she'd NEVER see again.
+Especially someone whom she thought she would NEVER see again.
 But alas, as the small grandfather clock in the hallway of the Williams home chimed 3:00 am, Sarah had been startled awake to find the Goblin King in her room.

 She really wasn't even sure why she was considering this ridiculous request proposed to her by the blonde man standing in front of her.
 She supposed, to save her friends for starters among other reasons she could process through at a later date.
 Best not to dwell on too many insecurities now.

 "Can you explain this to me again?
 Explain to me why after 10 years you return to me in the middle of the night asking that I agree to marry you to save the Underground?"
-Sarah ranted trying to use the anger as an anchor.
+Sarah tried using the anger as an anchor.
 She crossed her arms over her chest hoping to convey that she needed more.
 She would not simply succumb and bend to his will.
 Not this time, not ever.